 System Impact Study – any study or studies performed by an Interconnection Utility or a designated third party to ensure the safety, reliability, and stability of the electric power system with respect to the interconnection of Generation Resources.

-System Impact Study Report - contains the results of the System Impact Study, and other information pursuant to Sections 5.507(F)(4)(a) through (c).
+System Impact Study Report - contains the results of the System Impact Study, and other information pursuant to Sections 5.509.

 System Upgrades – the additions, modifications, and upgrades to the distribution system and/or transmission system at or beyond the Point of Interconnection to facilitate interconnection of the Generation Resource.
 System Upgrades do not include Interconnection Facilities.